Kabirwala: Production, processing and trade

 Nestlé has chosen Kabirwala as the site for its largest Asian milk processing plant, on the same road, having purchased the Kabirwala Dairy Limited in the 1990s.
 Reportedly, the plant has a processing capacity of two million litres of milk a day, which is set to rise to three million in the near future.
 Nestlé, through the network of its milk collection centres spread all over the province of Punjab, collects milk from over 140,000 dairy farmers.

 Communication and transport

 Kabirwala is located at the crossroads of several important routes.
 It links south with north of Pakistan.
-All the transport from the Sindh province, Dera Ghazi Khan, Muzaffargarh, Rahim Yar Khan, Bahawalpur, Multan, and Khanewal districts traveling to the capital of Pakistan, Islamabad, has to pass through Kabirwala to connect to Jhang and Sargodha.
+All the transport from the Sindh province, Dera Ghazi Khan, Muzaffargarh, Rahim Yar Khan, Bahawalpur, Multan to the Jhang, Sargodha and Islamabad has to pass through Kabirwala.
 There are two bus stands; the old one is located at the western edge of the city along the Multan Road, and the new one is located on the southern edge of the city along the Khanewal Road.
 Apart from the offices of bus companies, these bus stands also house the offices of trucking, logistics, and cargo companies.